$ openstack network create radio --provider-physical-network radio --provider-network-type flat --external

 $ openstack subnet create --network uplink --subnet-range <uplink_network_subnet_range> uplink

-You must configure OpenStack before you install a cluster that uses SR-IOV on it.
+You must configure your OpenStack platform before you install a cluster that uses OVS-DPDK on it.

-Complete Creating a flavor and deploying an instance for OVS-DPDK before you install a cluster on OpenStack.
+If you use OpenStack, create a flavor and deploy an instance for OVS-DPDK before you install a cluster on OpenStack.

 After you perform preinstallation tasks, install your cluster by following the most relevant OKD on OpenStack installation instructions.
 Then, perform the tasks under "Next steps" on this page.